Postgraduate Courses in Business for Agri-Food & Rural Enterprise

 Postgraduate courses in Business for Agri-Food and Rural Enterprise

-Postgraduate courses at Loughry Campus, Cookstown are offered in conjunction with Queen's University, Belfast (QUB).
+The Master’s programme at Loughry Campus, Cookstown is offered in conjunction with Queen's University, Belfast (QUB).
 The full-time course is offered over one calendar year of study.
 Part-time students complete the course over three years of evening study.
-On successful completion of the Postgraduate Certificate and Postgraduate Diploma courses, independent research is undertaken to complete a thesis to attain the final award of Master’s in Business for Agriculture, Food and Rural Enterprise.

-The Postgraduate Certificate develops the skills required by supervisors/ managers to affect positive change in the business sector.
-The course consists of three modules, which provide an introduction to the core business concepts of the programme and concentrate on the specific skills required by the rural business sector.
-During the Postgraduate Certificate students complete a teaching/training project in an appropriate learning environment.
+During Semester one (or the first year part-time) students complete three modules which aim to develop the skills required by supervisors/managers to affect positive change in the business sector.
+The modules introduce the core business concepts of the programme and concentrate on specific skills required by the rural business sector:

 - Skills to affect change within businesses